Mahendra624363/Diabetes-Prediction/README.md

-# 🩺 Diabetes Prediction using Ensemble Learning and LIME
+# 🩺 Diabetes Prediction using Ensemble Learning and Explainable AI ( Lime )

 This project predicts whether a patient has diabetes using the **Pima Indian Diabetes Dataset**.
 It involves preprocessing, model tuning, stacking ensemble learning with a meta-learner, and instance-level explanation using **LIME**.